cashfree/cashfree-cashgram-node/README.md

 ## Usage

 Once the app.js file is setup you can run the executable, to run the entire flow.
-Authorise, create a cashgram and check the status of the created cashgram.
+Authorize, create a cashgram and check the status of the created cashgram.

 run the following command from the terminal to run the script: